How to install Linux Mint on your Windows PC | ZDNet

 First, you can -- and should -- try Linux Mint before switching to it.
 Fortunately, unlike other operating systems, Linux distros like Mint make it easy to give them a test run before installing it.

+Read also; How do you fix Windows dual-booted with Linux Mint? - TechRepublic

-To do this, first you'll need to download a copy of Linux Mint, which comes with many different desktops, such as KDE, MATE, and Xfce.
-I prefer its default desktop, Cinnamon 3.2.
+To do this, first you'll need to download a copy of Linux Mint, which comes with three different desktops: MATE, Xfce, and its default desktop, Cinnamon.
 If you have a 2012-or-newer PC, I recommend you download the 64-bit version of Mint with Cinnamon and multi-media support.

 Ready your tools

-At 1.5GB, the download might take a while.
 If you don't have an ISO burner program, download one.
 I recommend freeware programs ImgBurn for optical drives and Yumi for Windows for USB sticks.
 Other good choices are LinuxLive USB Creator and UNetbootin.
-All of these programs are free.
+These are also free programs.

+Read also: Dumping Windows and installing Linux Mint, in just 10 minutes

 Unless you're stuck with an older PC that won't boot from a USB stick, I strongly recommend using a USB flash drive.
 You can run Linux from a DVD, but it's very slow.